Erin Murphy (Minnesota politician): State Senate

 In October 2019, Murphy announced she would launch a primary campaign against State Senator Dick Cohen.
 Murphy's House district covered the northern half of Cohen's Senate district.
 The next month, Cohen dropped out of the race.

 Murphy was elected to the Minnesota Senate in 2020.
 As of 2024, she is the chair of the Rules and Administration committee and also serves on both the Finance committee and the Higher Education committee.

 The Senate DFL caucus selected Murphy as majority leader in February 2024, following the resignation of Kari Dziedzic due to health concerns.
 Senate President Bobby Joe Champion supported Murphy, and Senator Ann Rest said Murphy had unanimous support from the DFL caucus.
-State Republican Chair David Hann called Murphy's views extreme.

 Personal life

 Murphy has lived in Saint Paul since moving there in 1988.
 She has been married to Joe Faust since 1989, and they have two children.
 She identifies as Catholic.